-The following list of the Company's senior executive employees as of December 31, 2016 sets forth the positions and offices with the Company held by each such person, and the principal employment by, or other service of these persons during past years.
+The following list of the Company's senior executive employees as of December 31, 2017 sets forth the positions and offices with the Company held by each such person, and the principal employment by, or other service of these persons during past years.

 Name Officers and Positions Held Age Mario J. Gabelli President and Chief Executive Officer since December 2010, Chairman since December 2004 (and also served as Chairman from September 1999 to December 2002), Vice Chairman from December 2002 to December 2004, Chief Executive Officer from September 1999 to November 2005.
-74 Robert E. Dolan Executive Vice President, from December 2010, and Chief Financial Officer, from September 1999; Chief Executive Officer (Interim) from May 2006 to December 2010, and Controller from September 1999 to January 2004.
-65 Evelyn C. Jerden Senior Vice President - Regulatory Dynamics since December 2008, Senior Vice President - Operations from September 2003 to December 2008, Vice President-Regulatory Affairs from 2002 to 2003, Director of Revenue Requirements of Western New Mexico Telephone Company, Inc. from1992 to present.
-59 James DaBramo Chief Operating Officer since November 2015: prior to LICT served as Founding Partner at FDN Communications 2007-1998.
+75 Robert E. Dolan Executive Vice President, from December 2010, and Chief Financial Officer, from September 1999; Chief Executive Officer (Interim) from May 2006 to December 2010, and Controller from September 1999 to January 2004.
+66 James DaBramo Chief Operating Officer since November 2015: prior to LICT served as Founding Partner at FDN Communications 2007-1998.
 Executive Management Team at various Telecom Companies including Metro Access Networks 1995-1998.
 Held Executive Positions at Airband, IBBS and UNSi 2009-2015.
-58 Stephen J. Moore Vice President - Finance from April 2014; prior to LICT, served as Controller North America - Poyry Management Consulting (USA) Inc. from January 2008 to October 2013, Controller at Dorian Drake International Inc. from June 1997 to December 2007.
-52

-John M. Aoki Corporate Controller from April 2014; prior to LICT, served as Senior Project Manager at Denovo Ventures, LLC from 2013 to 2014, Lead Area Controller at Dean Foods Company from 2007 to 2013, Chief Financial Officer at Prolexys Pharmaceuticals Inc. from 2001 to 2006.
+59 Evelyn C. Jerden Senior Vice President - Regulatory Dynamics since December 2008, Senior Vice President - Operations from September 2003 to December 2008, Vice President-Regulatory Affairs from 2002 to 2003, Director of Revenue Requirements of Western New Mexico Telephone Company, Inc. from 1992 to present.
+60 Stephen J. Moore Vice President - Finance from April 2014; prior to LICT, served as Controller North America - Poyry Management Consulting (USA) Inc. from January 2008 to October 2013, Controller at Dorian Drake International Inc. from June 1997 to December 2007.
+53 John M. Aoki Corporate Controller from April 2014; prior to LICT, served as Senior Project Manager at Denovo Ventures from 2013 to 2014, Lead Area Controller at Dean Foods Company from 2007 to 2013, Chief Financial Officer at Prolexys Pharmaceuticals from 2001 to 2006.
+61